We dispatch our trees every Tuesday, for delivery to most states of Australia. WA & TAS are sent on the first Tuesday of the month.

 Put a reminder in your phone or garden diary to spray next autumn/winter because Leaf Curl, if left untreated over the years, can weaken and kill the tree.

-Other pests and diseases to look for are Scale, Aphids and Leaf Miner.
+Other pests and diseases to look for are Scale, Aphids and catterpillars.

 If you have noticed ants running up and down the trunk and branches, take a closer look to see if you have tiny green/brown insects on the new growth.
-These could be aphids, which are sucking insects that take the moisture from the leaves and can transmit viruses into the tree.
+These could be aphids, which are sucking insects that excrete black poop that is sweet hence why there could be ants.

 Ants could also be a sign of scale insects.
 There are various types of scale, although all look small and domed shape with a flat bottom.
 These are sucking insects as well and use the nutrients from the tree for their babies.